esccode/esccode.github.io/privacy-policy.md

 ## Collection of Routine Information

-Domain "i-book.pl" is forwarded to "GitHub.com" and  is hosted by "GitHub, Inc."  @esccode as user of "GitHub.com" personaly takes your privacy seriously and do not collect any your personal data.
+Domain `i-book.pl `is forwarded to `GitHub.com` and  is hosted by "GitHub, Inc."  @esccode as user of `GitHub.com` personaly takes your privacy seriously and do not collect any your personal data.
 To better protect your privacy @esccode provide this privacy policy notice explaining the way your personal information is collected and used.

 ## Cookies

-User(@esccode) of "GitHub.com" do not responsible for any cookies data and do not collect any cookies data.
+As a user @esccode of `GitHub.com` do not responsible for any cookies data and do not collect any cookies data.

 ## Advertisement and Other Third Parties